NSITonline/NSIT-Connect/README.md

 <img src="/../master/screenshots/10.png" width="200"> <img src="/../master/screenshots/11.png" width="200">

 ### 7.Calculator
 Calculator is a module to calculate your semester percentage.
 You just need to enter your class and the subjects along with their names, codes and credits will be displayed.
-Just enter your marks, and calculate your percentage.
+Just enter your marks and calculate your percentage.
 No need to tell anyone about it! ;)

 <img src="/../master/screenshots/cal1.png" width="200"> <img src="/../master/screenshots/cal2.png" width="200"> <img src="/../master/screenshots/cal3.png" width="200">